Course Code: wb4

-Today, you'll expand your horizons by learning how to format selected page content.
+In this lesson, you'll expand your horizons by learning how to format selected page content.
 After that, you'll take a big step into advanced design by discovering how to use class styles to design content boxes.
-In the process, you'll learn all about two powerful Web design tools: div tags and span tags.
+In the process, you'll learn all about two powerful web design tools: div tags and span tags.

 Each web page is unique, but three elements are almost universal: a container, a header, and a footer.
 In this lesson, you'll build these three elements by combining a new tool—ID styles—with div tags.
 In addition, you'll find out how to embed div tags within containers.

-Do you use a mobile device to browse the Web?
+Do you use a mobile device to browse the web?
 More and more people do—and to keep them happy, you'll need to provide mobile-friendly content.
 But how can you do that, and still design a page that works on a big screen?
-Today, you'll find out how to create web pages that look different, but still great, on both full-sized monitors and mobile devices.
+This lesson will teach you how to create web pages that look different, but still great, on both full-sized monitors and mobile devices.

 Web designers always need to be thinking about the future—and that future will include HTML5.
 In this lesson, you'll learn all about the advantages of this versatile markup language, and you'll add HTML5 elements to your own Web page.
 In addition, you'll find out which environments currently support HTML5 and which ones don't.